 Here, the goal isn’t to move through postures freely--postures could be held for three to five minutes, or even 20 minutes at a time.
 As a Certified Yin Yoga Teacher, I work to access the deeper tissues, and many of the postures focus on areas that encompass a joint (such as the hips, sacrum, and spine, to name a few).

 While “yang” yoga focuses on your muscles, yin yoga targets your deep connective tissues, like your fascia, ligaments, joints, and bones.
 It’s slower and more meditative, giving you space to turn inward and tune into both your mind and the physical sensations of your body.

 During the Winter months I offer A Sunday Kind of Yoga Online classes.

 Restorative Yoga is the practice of asanas, each held for longer than in conventional yoga as exercise classes, often with the support of props such as folded blankets, to relax the body.
 Restorative yoga allows for rest, healing and emotional reset.
 It is an relaxing practice designed for any one to enjoy.

 Whether you're aiming to get stronger and more flexible or you just want to decompress and still your mind, yoga can help.
 This yoga practice includes chair yoga, hath and other styles above.
 Remember that a key consideration is your physical condition and fitness level.
 Yoga for Seniors accommodates those with arthritis, osteoporosis, heart conditions, etc. Always consult your healthcare provider before beginning any new exercise regimen.

-To register for weekly yoga classes click here
+To register for 1:1 yoga classes click here